 - Accept that readers can’t have perfection.
 Abstractions like technology models, forecasts, best practises and architectures are necessarily imperfect.
 They cannot be taken more seriously than weather forecasts, but are still useful guides for action and discussion.

 - Honour the staff.
-Researchers are not the aristocrats for whom the others labour; Treating the staff with respect, empathy and humour is essential for your survival and the team’s.
+Researchers are not the aristocrats for whom the others labour; Treating the staff with respect, empathy and humour are essential for your survival and the team’s.

 - Discuss options for what your research should look like.
 It’s lucky if you’re at a firm like Current Analysis or Forrester with detailed templates, helpful editors and a very clear idea of how research should be focused and structured.
 Love those formats and perfect them with others.

-- In case of emergency, use data.
+- In the case of emergency, use data.
 Very few analyst firms conduct anything recognisable as methodologically-sound research.
-Using data, and using it early, is a key competitive advantage and a powerful breaker of logjams.
+Using data, and using it early, is a key competitive advantage and a great breaker of logjams.

 - Ask practitioners about what’s not working, not just their practice.
 Best practise isn’t always very good.
 They have problems that are they can avoid facing up to now, but you can benefit from discussing them and finding ways to name and mitigate the risks in the future.

 - Co-author.
-Look for special topics, sudden events, curious overlaps and anything else that allows you to develop more ‘shelf-space’ and more experiences of working with others.
+Look for special topics, unexpected events, curious overlaps and anything else that allows you to develop more ‘shelf-space’ and more experiences of working with others.